volixizes/employcord/README.md

 - Know the current headcount of active employees.

 - Client (Employees)
-- Can able to request leaves to admin with type of leave, reason & credit leaves availability.
+- Can able to request leaves to admin.
 - Can able to view his/her own records.
 - Can able to view the announcement posted by the Admin.
 - Can able to view the current headcount of active employees.